openworld42/QemuJuicy/README.md

 Follow the setup wizard and
 create/run your first VM (virtual machine) with **QemuJuicy**.
-Read the [documentation](https://github.com/openworld42/QemuJuicy/blob/main/DOCUMENTATION.md) before or simply try it out, if tl;dr.
+Read the [documentation](https://github.com/openworld42/QemuJuicy/blob/main/DOCUMENTATION.md) before or use **QemuJuicys** help, or simply try it out, if tl;dr.

 Think about [contribution](https://github.com/openworld42/QemuJuicy/blob/main/CONTRIBUTE.md).